theirongolddev/gitlab-insights/docs/ux-design-specification.md

    - All show in 2-line format with snippets

 4. **Check Detail on MR**
-   - Press `d` to open split pane on MR
+   - Click MR row (Phase 2: OR press `d`) to open split pane
-   - See full description: "Adds Redis-based rate limiting..."
+   - See full description from local cache: "Adds Redis-based rate limiting..."
    - Realize: Rate limiting already implemented, can reuse for webhooks!

 5. **Open in GitLab**
+   - Click "Open in GitLab" button (Phase 2: OR press `o`)
-   - Press `o` to open MR in GitLab
+   - New tab opens to MR in GitLab
    - Review code, understand implementation
    - Can reuse this pattern instead of reimplementing

 6. **Save as Query** (Optional)
    - Search was useful, want to monitor this topic
-   - Press `s` (save) while search is active
+   - Click "Save as Query" button (Phase 2: OR press `s`)
    - Modal appears: "Save as query"
    - Enter name: "Webhook Related"
-   - Query saved to sidebar
+   - Click "Save" - query saved to sidebar

 **Success State:** User discovers existing work, avoids 4-6 hours of duplicate effort

 **Time to Complete:** 3-5 minutes

-**Key Interactions:**
+**Key Interactions (Phase 1 - Mouse):**
+- Click search input
+- Type to filter (queries local database)
+- Click rows to navigate/select
+- Click to open detail pane
+- Click "Open in GitLab" button
+- Click "Save as Query" button

+**Key Shortcuts (Phase 2 - Keyboard):**
 - `/` - Focus search
-- Type to filter
 - `j/k` - Navigate results
 - `d` - Detail pane
 - `o` - Open in GitLab